navid-m/shark/README.md

 Use the `to_camel_case`, `to_snake_case`, and `process_file` functions exported by the library.

-Intended for nim source files but can be used on any text.
+Intended for nim source files but can be used on any text files.

 ---